5 Ways to Invest in Figure AI Stock

 Another way to get exposure to Figure AI is to invest indirectly via publicly traded companies that have stakes in the robotics company.

-Intel (INTC) has invested twice in the company, once back in July 2023 (in a round that raised $9 million at a valuation of $350 million) and in the recent round.
+Intel (INTC) has invested twice in the company, once back in July 2023 (in a round that raised $9 million at a valuation of $350 million) and in February 2024 (in a round that raised $675 million at a $2.6 billion valuation).

-For example, even if Microsoft invested $300 million of the $675 million raised in the most recent round, that stake would make up 0.01% of its $3.2 trillion market cap.
+For example, even if Microsoft invested $300 million of the $675 million raised in the most recent round, and despite Figure AI having 15x'd since that round, its stake would still only make up just 0.1% of its total business.

 4. Invest in other robotics companies or funds